-At these checks, the cardiac physiologists will use a special programmer.
-This allows them to check the settings on the device, the pacemaker battery and test the lead(s) to ensure it is functioning appropriately.
+At the next day clinic appointment, the cardiac physiologists will check the device using a special programmer.
+This allows them to check the settings on the device, the CRT battery and test the lead(s) to ensure it is functioning appropriately.